Charlesu49/cat_clicker/README.md

 # CAT CLICKER PROJECT
+# Version 1.0
-This cat clicker project displays the image of a cat and increments the number of times is has been clicked on. it also spots a reset button that resets the counter to zero.
+This cat clicker project displays the image of a cat and increments the number of times it is clicked on.

 Screenshot of version 1.0 below;
 <img src="https://github.com/Charlesu49/cat_clicker/blob/master/screenshot.png" alt="screenshot">